 Better yet, if you can arrange your visit to coincide with a match you will get to experience Spanish football at its most passionate!

-Salamanca is one of the lesser-known places to visit in Spain.
-It’s a beautiful and lively city in the Northwest of the country, not far from Madrid.
+Salamanca is one of the lesser-known Spain destinations you have to check out.
+It’s a beautiful and lively city in Northwestern Spain, not far from Madrid.

 The cathedral and Plaza Mayor are the two main attractions in the city and they are both spectacular.
 A personal favourite of mine was Casa de las Conchas, which is a Gothic building covered in shells!

 The city has a lively nightlife due to its large student population.
-This makes it a great place to see in Spain for cultural and hedonistic reasons!
+This makes it one of Spain’s must-see destinations for cultural and hedonistic reasons!

 The results are beautiful as the buildings are decked out in a variety of colours, with gorgeous plants everywhere.
 The downside is that the reason for the plants is because temperatures in Córdoba can reach boiling point!